-Admission to the MSc Archaeology programme Archaeological Science, with Human Osteoarchaeology as first focus area;
+Admission to the MSc Archaeology programme Archaeological Science;

-BA course Osteology completed with at least a 7.0.
+BA course Osteology completed with at least a 7.0 is highly recommended.

 This is a graduate seminar in human osteology and paleopathology, designed to further knowledge about what human remains can tell us about the past.